 Chiropractor Dr. Alex Jimenez has dealt with this issue throughout his career and discusses symptoms associated with failed back surgery syndrome (FBSS, also known as failed back surgery (FBS) or post-laminectomy syndrome).

-Chronic back pain is the most common symptom from failed back surgery.
+Chronic back pain is the most common symptom of failed back surgery.

 With FBSS, chronic pain in one patient can be very different from pain in another.